FabricMC/fabric-docs/develop/rendering/basic-concepts.md

 ## The `BufferBuilder` {#the-bufferbuilder}

-The `BufferBuilder` is the class used to format and upload rendering data to OpenGL.
-It is used to create a buffer, which is then uploaded to OpenGL to draw.
+The `BufferBuilder` is the class used to format and upload rendering data to the backend.
+It is used to create a buffer, which is then uploaded to the backend to draw.

 ### Vertex Formats {#vertex-formats}

-The `VertexFormat` defines the elements that we include in our data buffer and outlines how these elements should be transmitted to OpenGL.
+The `VertexFormat` defines the elements that we include in our data buffer and outlines how these elements should be transmitted to the backend.

 The following default `VertexFormat` elements are available at `DefaultVertexFormat`: